 Hygiene.
 Our hand hygiene practices are excellent.
 We wash our hands regularly and in accordance with Hand Hygiene Australia guidelines.

 Personal protective equipment.
 You will notice that we are wearing more layers of protective equipment.
 In addition to 'single use' disposable gowns, gloves and masks, we will be wearing hair covers.
-We look like space travellers(!) but his equipment is crucial because it insures that the risk of infection to you and ourselves is reduced.
+We look like space travellers(!) but this protective wear insures that the risk of infection to you and ourselves is reduced.

 Pre-treatment mouthrinse.
-We will ask you to swish for 30 seconds with a mouthwash of 1% Hydrogen Peroxide before any dental work.
+We will ask you to swish this for 30 seconds with a mouthwash of 1% Hydrogen Peroxide before any dental work.
 This reduces risk of virus spread from people who are unknown, 'asymptomatic' carriers.
 There are no exceptions to the use of mouthrinse.
 We will not treat people who refuse it.

-Aerosol reduction.
+Aerosol reduction 1.
 Aerosol is the fine mist we make when we use drills and tooth cleaning equipment.
-It has the potential to spread the virus through the room, so we are doing everything possible to reduce it.
-The pre-treatment mouth rinse helps.
-We will also use rubber dam to dramatically reduce the risk from aerosol.
+It has the potential to spread the virus through the treatment room, so we are doing everything possible to reduce it.
+We will also use rubber dam to reduce the risk from aerosol.
 Please ask Dr Rachel to explain this to you if needed.

 Removal of objects that increase risk of infection.
 You will notice that we have no magazines and books in the waiting room.
 We have removed them to reduce the risk of transmission of infection.